ashufulz/ComputerVision/_ASSETS_/Models/YOLO/v3/ReadMe.md

-You also need to download YoloV3 'weights' file which can be downloaded from the link below: https://pjreddie.com/darknet/yolo/
+The YoloV3 'weights' file size is too heavy to be uploaded here.
+So download it from here:
+https://pjreddie.com/darknet/yolo/